Parallelization of Adaptive Quantum Channel Discrimination in the Non-Asymptotic Regime: Preliminaries, Notation, and Previous Results

 Let $\E$ and $\F$ be two quantum channels, each taking system $A$ to system $B$.
 In the discrimination setting we will generally use inputs to the channels that are entangled with a reference system.
 To simplify notation we will usually \emph{not} make the identity channel on the reference system explicit.
 Hence, if $\rho_{RA} \in \DM[R \otimes A]$ is a state, we will write

 and similarly also for $\F$.

 The most general channel discrimination protocol will choose input states based on the outputs of previous channel uses.
-This is called a sequential protocol.
-A general sequential channel discrimination protocol with $n$ uses of the black-box channel ($\E$ or $\F$), can be fully specified by an initial state $\rho_1 = \sigma_1 \in \DM[R \otimes A]$, a set of $n - 1$ CPTP maps $\Lambda_i: R \otimes B \to R \otimes A$, that transform the state before it is fed into the next black-box channel, and a final binary POVM $\{\Pi, \IdentityMatrix - \Pi\}$ on $R \otimes B$.
+This is called an adaptive protocol.
+A general adaptive channel discrimination protocol with $n$ uses of the black-box channel ($\E$ or $\F$), can be fully specified by an initial state $\rho_1 = \sigma_1 \in \DM[R \otimes A]$, a set of $n - 1$ CPTP maps $\Lambda_i: R \otimes B \to R \otimes A$, that transform the state before it is fed into the next black-box channel, and a final binary POVM $\{\Pi, \IdentityMatrix - \Pi\}$ on $R \otimes B$.
 We will assume the size of reference system $R$ to be fixed and identical throughout the protocol (this is without loss of generality).
-The protocol consists of alternating applications of the black-box channel and the preparation CPTP maps $\Lambda_i$ (see \autoref{fig:sequential_strategy}).
-We define:
+The protocol consists of alternating applications of the black-box channel and the preparation CPTP maps $\Lambda_i$ (see \autoref{fig:adaptive_strategy}).
+We define for $i \in \{2, \ldots, n\}$:

 and so the final state before the action of the POVM will be $\E(\rho_n)$ if the channel is $\E$ and $\F(\sigma_n)$ if the channel is $\F$.
 The distinguishability of the channels then comes down to the distinguishability of the two states $\E(\rho_n)$ and $\F(\sigma_n)$.
 We will be focussing again on the asymmetric setting, with the main object of study being the hypothesis testing relative entropy $D_H^\varepsilon(\E(\rho_n) \| \F(\sigma_n))$.
-We write the optimal sequential type~II error rate for a given finite number of channel uses $n$ as \cite{cooney_strong_2016}
+We write the optimal adaptive type~II error rate for a given finite number of channel uses~$n$ as \cite{cooney_strong_2016}

 where the supremum is over every initial input state $\rho_1 = \sigma_1$ and all subsequent input preparation CPTP maps $\{\Lambda_i\}_{i = 2}^n$.
 It was shown in \cite[Prop.
 3]{katariya_evaluating_2021} that this is computable as a semi-definite program.